lrowleyabel/ArticleLibrary/README.md

 <p align="left">
   <img width="100%" src="./www/img/tutorial_run_app.png">
 </p>
+The first time you run the app, it may take a few minutes to launch as it needs to install several R packages.
 5. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.

 ### Adding articles ###